-As a result of the United States tax law amendments, the federal statutory income tax rate for the subsidiary in the US was 21% for the year ended December 31, 2021.
-The subsidiary in the US operated its business in the states of California and New Jersey, and was also subject to state income tax at rates of approximately 8.8% and 6.5%, respectively, for the year ended December 31, 2021.
+As a result of the United States tax law amendments, the federal statutory income tax rate for the subsidiary in the US was 21% for the year ended December 31, 2020.
+The subsidiary in the US was incorporated in the state of California, and was also subject to state income tax at a rate of approximately 8.8% for the year ended December 31, 2020.